riverscuomo/crawlers/README.md

 # Crawlers [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](https://makeapullrequest.com)

 An experimental project to combine 2 or more poetry packages into a single repo.
-These are scrapers and crawlers for various music streaming services. they use python selenium.
+These are scrapers for various music streaming services. they use python selenium.
 I doubt this repo will be of any use to anyone else, but feel free to chime in.
 `spotifycrawler` and `lastmcrawler` draw on common code in `core`.
 They scrape data from spotify and lastfm respectively, and then use `gspread` to import the data into google sheets.